Below, we have included important information about looking after yourself – both physically and mentally – while you are in the UK.

-If you have come to the UK on a Student visa for longer than 6 months, it is very likely that you will have paid Immigration Health Surcharge (IHS) as part of your online visa application.
+If you have come to the UK on a Student visa, it is very likely that you will have paid Immigration Health Surcharge as part of your online visa application.
 This gives you access to NHS services as if you were a permanent resident of the UK.
-Some services will still require payment, such as prescription medications, dental treatment, optical exams, and possibly pre-existing conditions.
+Some services will still require payment, such as prescription medications, dental treatment, optical exams, and possibly some pre-existing conditions.

 Students from the European Union or Switzerland

-Students from the EU or Switzerland who have paid IHS and hold a European Health Insurance Card (EHIC), can apply for an IHS reimbursement from 1 January 2022.
+Some students who paid IHS and are from the EU or Switzerland can apply for an IHS reimbursement from 1 January 2022.
 If you are from an EU country, this reimbursement will be backdated to include any IHS payments made for a visa starting on or after 1 January 2021.
 If you are a student from Switzerland, your reimbursement will be backdated to 1 November 2021, even if your visa started before this.
+There are deadlines and conditions to consider before applying for this reimbursement and we would advise that you contact Student Life International before proceeding.

 GPs are doctors who work in community practices (or surgeries).
 You should register with a GP as early as you can, after arriving in the UK.
 Registration is free and is also a requirement of the UEA General Regulations for Students.